-The economy can certainly explain why many employees are feeling a bit jittery on the job.
-Gasoline prices are leaving Americans light-headed, food prices are causing cases of sticker shock, home prices are falling at the fastest rate in 30 years, and a credit crisis is rattling Wall Street.
+The economy can certainly be a reason why employees feel jittery on the job.
+Gasoline prices are leaving Americans light-headed, food prices are causing cases of sticker shock, home prices are falling, and a credit crisis is rattling Wall Street.

 “I’m not sure you can keep employees ‘happy’ when things are crumbling around them, but at the least a company can provide a feeling of stability and strength,” said Barry L. Brown, President of a Florida-based consulting agency.
 “The more employee-centered communications, support groups, etc., an employer can provide, the better.
 This is worth a lot during a crisis, and a lot more once the crisis has passed.
 Employees will remember what the employer did, good or bad.”